BenSparksCode/Fiber/README.md

 ## Features:

-- Shows flash loans in real-time
+- Shows flash loans in real-time, as they happen on Ethereum mainnet
 - Currently only Aave v2 flash loans (more sources coming soon)
 - Flash loan cards show:
   - Date and time of flash loan